 How to Reduce Credit Card Debt in Your Marriage

 One of the most common hurdles couples face is dealing with credit card debt—a burden that can strain even the strongest bonds.
-As you can see from the graphic above, credit card debt is surging.
+Credit card debt is particularly troublesome during and just following holiday seasons.

 People often feel defensive, guilty, and ashamed about why they are facing credit card debt.
 Such feelings can make it harder to talk about money.

-In this article, we share how to reduce credit card debt as a team, and it begins with a conversation.
+In this article, I share how to reduce credit card debt as a team, and it begins with a conversation.

 How to Talk With Your Spouse About Credit Card Debt